 You get the idea.
 The signaling is so pronounced, it’s impossible to believe director Jack Sholder’s assertion that he wasn’t aware of it — but remember, this film went from concept to script to set to screen in less than a calendar year (about half the time of your average production), with screenwriter Chaskin reportedly landing the gig by producing 15 pages of script in three days.
 They banged the shoot out in seven weeks, not even bringing Englund back until filming was underway (he appears in maybe 15 minutes of the finished film).

 In other words, this is not a project where there was a lot of close examination or asking of questions.
-That’s nothing new; throughout the long history of exploitation cinema, filmmakers from Roger Corman to Amy Holden Jones have used the relative freedom and built-in audiences of genre film to smuggle in their own political messages.
+That’s nothing new; throughout the long history of exploitation cinema, filmmakers from Roger Corman to Amy Holden Jones have used the relative freedom and built-in audiences of genre film to smuggle in their own social and/or political messages.
 It’s one of the things that make such pictures so much fun to watch, reading between those lines (or slayings, as it were).
 And that element has given what is an otherwise unexceptional quickie sequel its own identity; countless web posts and discussions have been devoted to it, YouTube videos have been made about it, and star Patton (himself gay and out) is making a documentary about the film and its afterlife, titled Scream, Queen: My Nightmare on Elm Street.
 It’s all pretty fascinating — and, frankly, a good deal more interesting than anything else in Freddy’s Revenge.